ibm-cloud-docs/pattern-vpc-security/overview.md

 ## Edge Protection / Firewalling
 {: #core-network-protection}

 Segregation techniques were discussed in the previous section and in some way, these can be considered firewalling methods as well.
 IBM Cloud has native firewalling in several areas to control IP addresses, ports and protocols and associated ingress and egress traffic.
 Most notable are ACLs that are firewalls that are applied to created cloud subnets.
-Security Group are firewalls at a host filtering traffic on virtual server instance (VSI) network interfaces.
+Security Group are firewalls that are applied virtual server instance (VSI) network interfaces.
 Security Groups work at the L3/L4 level controlling allowed IP addresses, ports, and protocols.

  - [Access Control Lists](https://docs/vpc?topic=vpc-using-acls#:~:text=You%20can%20use%20an%20access,to%20and%20from%20the%20instances.)
 Controls ingress and egress IP addresses, ports and protocol in subnets.
- - [Security Groups](https://docs/security-groups?topic=security-groups-about-ibm-security-groups)                                        | Controls ingress and egress IP addresses, ports and protocols on virtual server instances network interfaces.
+ - [Security Groups](https://docs/security-groups?topic=security-groups-about-ibm-security-groups) - Controls ingress and egress IP addresses, ports and protocols on virtual server instances network interfaces.
 This can be considered host firewalling.
- - NexGen Firewalls - IBM Cloud has two firewalls within its catalog, Juniper and Fortinet, that can be deployed on VSIs at the edge, and these can fully control Level 3 & 4 traffic, but these are capable of much more filtering like controlling URLs, files, DNS queries and layer 7 web application firewalling.
+ - **NexGen Firewalls** - IBM Cloud has two firewalls within its catalog, Juniper and Fortinet, that can be deployed on VSIs at the edge, and these can fully control Level 3 & 4 traffic, but these are capable of much more filtering like controlling URLs, files, DNS queries and layer 7 web application firewalling.
 In addition to the firewalls in the IBM Cloud catalog, customers can bring their own firewall and host it on a VSI.
- - Cloud Internet Services - CIS has a traditional layer 3/4 firewall, in addition to its WAF capability and other security features.
+ - **Cloud Internet Services** - CIS has a traditional layer 3/4 firewall, in addition to its WAF capability and other security features.
 This would be applicable in situation where the customer has dispersed users and where a content delivery network (CDN) solution may be used.
- - [Context Restrictions](https://docs/account?topic=account-context-restrictions-whatis)                                                 | Firewalls in essence that front end services to control ingresses from certain allowed IP addresses.
+ - [Context Restrictions](https://docs/account?topic=account-context-restrictions-whatis)                                            Firewalls in essence that front end services to control ingresses from certain allowed IP addresses.
 E.g., blocking accesses from Russia on a Saturday night.

 ### Options:
 {: #firewalling-options}

  - **VPCs, Access Control Lists (ACLs), Security Groups** - No options – mandatory for all VPC environments. [(exploring firewalls)](https://docs/security-groups?topic=security-groups-exploring-firewalls)

- - **NexGen Firewalls** - Required when there are public connections to the Internet and CIS will not be used. · Required when there are public connections to the Internet and where advanced firewalls features are needed, e.g., SD-WAN, file inspections, etc. · Optional in private connections to on-prem, but still recommended.
+ - **NexGen Firewalls** - Required when there are public connections to the Internet and Cloud Internet Services (CIS) will not be used.
+Required when there are public connections to the Internet and where advanced firewalls features are needed, e.g., SD-WAN, file inspections, etc. Optional in private connections to on-prem, but still recommended.
 Optional when Cloud Internet Services (CIS) will be used.
  - **Cloud Internet Services (CIS)** - [Cloud Internet Services (CIS)](https://docs/cis?topic=cis-getting-started).
 Required where there are other needs such as content delivery networking (CDN), e.g., edge content caching, URI controls, distributed TLS terminations, global load balancing, DDoS, etc.

 ### Best Practices
 {: #core-network-protection-best-practices}

- - Knowing and documenting all traffic flows. · Firewalls should be first setup with a “deny all” configurations and IPs, port and protocols are only opened when necessary.
+ - Knowing and documenting all traffic flows.
+ - Firewalls should be first setup with a “deny all” configurations and IPs, port and protocols are only opened when necessary.
  - Periodic firewall rules reviews
  - [CIS best practices](https://docs/cis?topic=cis-best-practices-for-cis-setup)